Whether your campaign is analog or digital, there are ways to measure its success.

 But how exactly can you do that?
 It's a common question in the business.com community, so we went looking for a definitive answer.

 Print marketing campaigns

-"For these audiences, you still want to use tracking methods by including phone numbers, unique URLs, lead generation forms tied into your CRM or a unique email address that you can follow to see if customers are responding," Bacon said.
+"For these audiences, you still want to use tracking methods by including phone numbers, unique URLs, lead generation forms tied into your CRM, or a unique email address that you can follow to see if customers are responding," he said.

 Bisset added that you could always look up traffic patterns to see how many cars passed the billboard, but actually tracking how many people looked up at the board and translated that experience into calling your business or visiting your website is nearly impossible.

 "If you feel a flyer or a billboard is a must-have in your marketing efforts … offer a coupon code that's only available on that collateral," Bisset said.